youngniimu/tennis_app_example/README.md

-# zenniz_serveToTarget
+# serveToTarget

-A new Flutter project.
+A small Flutter project I made in five days as a demo for a company with no earlier experience in Flutter/Dart

 ## Getting Started